What is a storm?

 Power Track App

-If a severe weather warning (wind) is used by the Met Office, then you can undertake the following activities to ensure that you are prepared.
+If a severe weather warning (wind) is used by the Met Office, or a Storm is named that might impact where you live, then you can undertake the following activities to ensure that you are prepared:

 At home